Quantum sensing of a quantum field: Conclusion

 Our results show that the semi-classical Rabi model is only a good approximation for the quantum-field estimation task in a specific limit, which is ultimately nonphysical.
-Outside this limit, we found that the QFI of the atomic probe behaves very differently from the semi-classical prediction: it is limited by the non-orthogonality of coherent states in a single-mode scenario, and by the spontaneous emission noise in the continuous field scenario.
+Outside this limit, we found that the QFI of the atomic probe behaves very differently from the semi-classical prediction: In the single-mode scenario it is limited by the non-orthogonality of coherent states.
+In the continuous-field scenario it is limited by a constant QFI flux produced by the source, and by the spontaneous emission noise unavoidably present in the reduced dynamics of the atomic probe due to back-action on the field.
+The complementarity of these arguments gives a fresh ``informational'' insight on the origin of spontaneous emission in the interaction of quantum radiation with matter~\cite{Einstein,simon2000optimal}.

 Throughout the paper, we have identified several open questions regarding the optimal encoding of the QFI carried by large quantum systems (the field modes) into a small quantum probe (the two-level atom).
 We believe that many more such questions remain to be uncovered in the topic of quantum estimation of ``quantum parameters''.

 \acknowledgements R.R.R. is thankful to Konrad Schlichtholz and Javier Rivera-Dean for useful comments.
 P.S. thanks Mikael Afzelius and Riccardo Castellano for helpful and stimulating discussions.
-R.R.R. is financially supported by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the EU through the RTRP - NextGenerationEU within the framework of the Digital Spain 2026 Agenda.
+R.R.R. is financially supported by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the EU through the RTRP - NextGenerationEU within the framework of the Digital Spain 2026 Agenda, and by Conselleria d’Educació i Universitats del Govern de les Illes Balears and Fons Social Europeu+ through the contract POSTDOC2024\_17.
 M.P.-L. acknowledges support from the Grant ATR2024-154621 funded by MICIU/AEI/10.13039/501100011033.
 P.S. acknowledges support from the Swiss National Science Foundation via NCCR-SwissMap and from the Swiss Secretariat for Education, Research and Innovation (SERI) under contract number UeM019-3.

 \onecolumngrid